 The Rehoboth Art League (RAL) and the Developing Artist Collaboration (DAC) are excited to announce their collaboration for another "RAL X DAC Pop Up Art Show," co-hosted as part of the Do More 24 fundraising event.

 The "DAC x RAL Pop Up Art Show", a one-night event, aims to bring together local artists and community members in support of the arts while leveraging the fundraising incentives and matching opportunities provided by the Delaware Division of the Arts.
-The event will feature a Dine to Donate experience at Shorebreak Lodge in downtown Rehoboth Beach, where attendees can enjoy a delightful evening of art, food, and community engagement.
+The event will feature a Dine to Donate experience at Crooked Hammock in Lewes, where attendees can enjoy a delightful evening of art, food, and community engagement.

 The collaboration between DAC and RAL underscores their shared commitment to promoting the arts and fostering creativity within the community.
-By joining forces, the two organizations seek to unite their audiences and make a public statement about their partnership and dedication to advancing the arts at the Delaware Beaches.
+By joining forces, the two organizations seek to unite their audiences and make a public statement about their partnership and dedication to advancing the arts in coastal Delaware.

 Our History and Programs